teamneusta/pimcore-fixture-bundle/README.md

     }
 }
 ```
+#### As Initial Data in your Project

-To load fixtures in your local environment or as part of a deployment two commands are provided:
+To load fixtures in your local environment or as part of a deployment, two commands are provided:
 - `neusta:pimcore-fixture:load` (Loads a defined fixture class.)
 - `neusta:pimcore-fixtures:load` (Loads all defined fixture classes.)